mewza/mod2glsl/README.md

-maybe this time it will be different, and how much time I donated to support developers on #macdev, and released source code for all to leran from from my 35 years softwrae engineering career, with a break or 15 years admittedly, due to serious health issues.
+maybe this time it will be different, and how much time I donated to support developers on #macdev, and released source code for all to leran from from my 35 years software engineering career, with a break or 15 years admittedly, due to serious health issues.
 It'd probably make me happier and more optimistic about youth and the future, and I am a life long committed audio guy, you can count